• Github

 conditions¶

-the key of each entry is a node, and its value is the Condition associated with that node.
+the key of each entry is a node, and its value is a condition associated with that node.
 Conditions can be added to the ConditionSet using the ConditionSet’s add_condition method.

 Type